Appraisily/scrapper/README.md

 ## Overview

 This scraper is designed to capture both HTML content and API responses from Invaluable's art auction listings and artist directories, with specific focus on:
-- API response monitoring and capture
+- Algolia API response monitoring and capture
 - Cookie-based authentication
 - Protection/challenge page handling
 - Raw HTML state preservation